Fulham sign Adarabioyo permanently from Manchester City | Goal.com

 "I’m very excited to announce the addition of Tosin Adarabioyo to Fulham Football Club on a permanent transfer from Manchester City,” he said.

-Born in Manchester to Nigerian parents, the centre back began his career at Manchester City – a team where he progressed through their youth ranks.
+Born in Manchester to Nigerian parents, the centre back began his career at Manchester City – a team where he progressed through the youth ranks.